bigskysoftware/intercooler-js/www/_posts/2016-1-1-n-reasons-to-try-intercooler-this-year.md

 Intercooler is a funny sort of javascript library - when you use it, you often don't end up writing all that much javascript.
-Because of this, people sometimes  dismiss it as [an older way](http://2.bp.blogspot.com/-KYftkSiFvq4/T9VUCZ1iAiI/AAAAAAAABz4/H3pOtXlT7Kk/s1600/clinteastwood.jpg) of building web applications, without digging into the libraries many interesting features or its [underlying philosophy](https://upload.wikimedia.org/wikipedia/commons/9/98/Sanzio_01_Plato_Aristotle.jpg).
+Because of this, people sometimes  dismiss it as [an older way](http://2.bp.blogspot.com/-KYftkSiFvq4/T9VUCZ1iAiI/AAAAAAAABz4/H3pOtXlT7Kk/s1600/clinteastwood.jpg) of building web applications, without digging into the library's many interesting features or its [underlying philosophy](https://upload.wikimedia.org/wikipedia/commons/9/98/Sanzio_01_Plato_Aristotle.jpg).

 This is understandable: [life is short](https://austraalien.files.wordpress.com/2013/10/baby-yolo.jpg), the javascript